-Intuit’s TurboTax has been around in one form or another for a long time, over a quarter of a century in fact, which sounds like an age.
+Intuit’s TurboTax has been around in tax software circles for a long time, over a quarter of a century in fact, which sounds like an age.
 But, that’s helped it get better over the years too.
-It’s got a well-proven track history as being a solution for all kinds of users, from those who have lone filing to do as well as those with more complex tax ground to cover.
+It’s got a well-proven track history as being a solution for all kinds of business users, from those who have lone filing to do as well as those with more complex tax ground to cover.

-While TurboTax is powerful, it’s not intimidating either, which will be reassuring to any filing newbies or people who aren’t confident using online systems.
+While TurboTax is powerful, it’s not intimidating either, which will be reassuring to any filing newbies or people who aren’t confident using online filing systems.
 In fact, TurboTax is a real help because of its simple and almost chatty screen-by-screen interface.
+Other similar tax software options come in the shape of TaxAct, TaxSlayer, Jackson Hewitt Online, Credit Karma Tax and FreeTaxUSA.

 - Want to try TurboTax?
 Check out the website here